Structural business statistics overview

 Structural business statistics describe the business economy through the observation of units engaged in an economic activity; the unit in structural business statistics is generally the enterprise.
 An enterprise carries out one or more activities, at one or more locations, and it may comprise one or more legal units.
 Enterprises that are active in more than one economic activity (plus the value added and turnover they generate, the people they employ, and so on) are classified under the NACE heading corresponding to their principal activity; this is normally the one which generates the largest amount of value added.

-Structural business statistics are compiled under the legal basis provided by European Parliament and Council Regulation 295/2008 on structural business statistics, and in accordance with the definitions, breakdowns, deadlines for data delivery, and various quality aspects specified in the regulations implementing it.
+Structural business statistics are compiled under the legal basis provided by European Parliament and Council Regulation (EC) No 295/2008 on structural business statistics, and in accordance with the definitions, breakdowns, deadlines for data delivery, and various quality aspects specified in the regulations implementing it.

 The structural business statistics data collection consists of a common module (Annex 1), including a set of basic statistics for all activities, as well as six sector-specific annexes covering a more extensive list of characteristics.
 The sector-specific annexes are: industry, distributive trades, construction, insurance services, credit institutions, and pension funds.
 There were two further annexes added in 2008 covering business services and business demography.